 SightFirst grants can help a child see the world for the first time.
 They can protect a village from a debilitating eye disease, or intervene before someone goes blind due to diabetic eye disease.
 They can upgrade hospitals and clinics in underserved communities by training doctors and nurses, distributing medicine and raising awareness around the world.

-The applications for SightFirst grants are due no later than 90 days prior to the start of the SightFirst Advisory Committee meetings, which take place in January and August.
+Applications for SightFirst grants are due no later than 90 days prior to the start of the SightFirst Advisory Committee meetings, which take place in January and August.
 Click here to view the next application deadline.